5 Types of Cheerleading EXPLAINED (Which Is Right For You?)

 I’m starting off with the term you’ve probably heard the most: all-star cheer.

 Simply put, all-star cheer is any cheerleading team that does not cheer for a sports team.
+Think of it more like a competitive dance team, but for cheerleaders!

 All-star cheerleading focuses on preparing for and competing at cheer competitions rather than performing at games.